ldapjs/node-ldapjs/docs/guide.md

 and get it out of our way.

 What we're going to do is add a "root" user to our LDAP server.
-This root user has no correspondance to our Unix root user, it's just something we're making up and going to use for allowing an (LDAP) admin to do anything.
-Great, so go ahead and add this code into your file:
+This root user has no correspondence to our Unix root user, it's just something we're making up and going to use for allowing an (LDAP) admin to do anything.
+To do so, add this code into your file:

     server.bind('cn=root', function(req, res, next) {
       if (req.dn.toString() !== 'cn=root' || req.credentials !== 'secret')